Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 Wow, that's fantastic.

-Well, it doesn't matter, like I said before, whether you're a novice person with plants or whether you're a seasoned pro, stop down to Kopke's greenhouse here in the town of Dunge, south of Madison because you're going to find great folks who are going to help you out.
+Well, it doesn't matter, like I said before, whether you're a novice person with plans, whether you're a seasoned pro, stop down to Kopke's greenhouse here in the town Dunn just south of Madison because you're going to find great folks that are going to help you out.

 There's no guarantee on deer or rabbits.